Monday, April 27, 2026

 Sponsor: CLA Development Committee

-Presenter: Noel Sander, Adult Services Librarian
+Presenter: Noel Sander, Ferguson Library

 Discover how the Ferguson Library Harry Bennett Branch’s Local Author Series elevates writers and builds community connections through author talks.
 Learn how this initiative offers local writers a platform to share their work, engage with others, and create inclusive spaces beyond traditional publishing.